Roger-505/doom_nexys/README.md

     ```bash
     sudo make docker-shell
     ```
+7. Change to the currently working branch.
+There's a problem with Boot that does not allow the main branch changes to Boot the game.
+   From the recently opened Docker shell session, issue the following command:
+    ```bash
+    git checkout working-doom
+    ```

-5. From the recently opened Docker shell, run the build script for the Doom Nexys-A7 variant.
+8. From the recently opened Docker shell, run the build script for the Doom Nexys-A7 variant.
 Take in mind the following considerations:
     - This has to be ran as `sudo`, as the board will be flashed and loaded with the bitstream at this moment.
     - This will take some time, as the QSPI flash erasing and writing process is lengthy.
     - After the board is flashed, it will boot using the bitstream loaded by JTAG.
 It will take some time to load the U-Boot image